capillariesio/capillaries/doc/glossary.md

 ## Webapi

-A simple application that provides web service access to Capillaries environment (similar to the [Toolbelt](#toolbelt), but speaks HTTP instead of cmdline).
+A simple application that provides web service access to Capillaries environment (similar to the [Toolbelt](#toolbelt), but it speaks HTTP instead of cmdline).
 Can be used by [Capillaries-UI](#capillaries-ui), by integration tests (see [lookup Webapi test](../test/code/lookup/README.md#webapi) or by third-party applications.

+Please note that Webapi lacks user authorization capabilities.

 ## Capillaries-UI

-A simple web UI application that provides user access to Capillaries environment.
-Uses [Webapi](#webapi) to access Capillaries environment (RabbitMQ queues and Cassandra storage).
+A simple web UI application that provides user access to Capillaries environment (RabbitMQ queues and Cassandra storage) using [Webapi](#webapi).
+See [Capillaries-UI readme](../ui/README.md) for details.

 ## DAG